p33m5t3r/pvpbet/README.md

 This was built naively on python telegram bot, and is performant enough for a reasonably large group chat of friends, but definitely not intented to scale beyond that.

+You'll want to grep for `TODO_ADD_` to find placeholder api keys in env files and configs and so forth.

 #### Backend:
 run mongo with